 This Annual Report on Form 10-K contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Exchange Act of 1934, as amended, (each a "forward-looking statement").
 Statements made in this report that are not statements of historical fact are forward-looking statements.
 In addition, from time to time, we and our representatives may make statements that are forward-looking.
 Forward-looking statements are based on management's current assumptions and expectations and are subject to risks and uncertainties that are beyond our control.
 This section provides you with cautionary statements identifying, for purposes of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, important factors that could materially adversely affect our business, operational and financial results and cash flows.
-In addition, these factors could cause our actual results to differ materially from those contained in forward-looking statements by forward-looking words such as "expect", "anticipate", "intend", "plan", "may", "will", "believe", "seek", "estimate", and similar expressions.
+In addition, these factors could cause our actual results to differ materially from those contained in forward-looking statements made in this report or otherwise made by us or on our behalf.
+You can identify these forward-looking statements by forward-looking words such as "expect", "anticipate", "intend", "plan", "may", "will", "believe", "seek", "estimate", and similar expressions.
 You are cautioned not to place undue reliance on these forward-looking statements.
 We caution that any forward-looking statement reflects only our belief at the time the statement is made.
 We undertake no obligation to update any forward-looking statements to reflect subsequent events or circumstances.